 Lev joined the team at the beginning of 2015 after years of working in a UCSF nonprofit healthcare training center and Silicon Valley film production studios.
 Lev brings the "tech", coordination, collaboration, and creativity from her experience in production, distance learning and filmmaking into our daily operation.
 She has even been a contributing artist, retelling stories told by our guest house residents, their families, staff, and volunteer community through video.
 Serving as our Operations Manager, Lev feels right at home with providing warmth, care, and attention in everything we do.

-Mary completed the Buddhist Chaplaincy Training Program at the Sati Center for Buddhist Studies, and is certified by the Stanford University School of Medicine, Center for Compassion and Altruism Research and Education (CCARE) as a Compassion Cultivation Training (CCT©) Instructor.
+Mary completed Buddhist Chaplaincy Training at the Sati Center for Buddhist Studies and is certified by the Stanford University School of Medicine, Center for Compassion and Altruism Research and Education (CCARE) and Compassion Institute (CI) as a Compassion Cultivation Training (CCT™) Instructor.
+She offers CCT in person in the San Francisco Bay Area and globally online.